KenMcClean/confluence/README.md

 This Python script takes a CSV file as a input, and creates Confluence pages based on the structure of the CSV

 Keywords: Confluence, REST API, Page Creation, Python, CSV Processing

+### Identify Unlinked Confluence Pages Within a Space
+Identify all pages within a Confluence DC space that aren't linked to any other page

+Keywords: Confluence DC, ScriptRunner, Page Management

+See https://www.kennethmcclean.com/blog/identifying-unlinked-confluence-pages-within-a-space/ for more information